smilies-polito/NSS/README.md

 NSS/data/PatchSeqDataset/PatchSeq_EP_features.csv
 ```

-This file is generated with a custom script calling the DANDI (https://dandiarchive.org) APIs to access the DANDISET 000020 (https://dandiarchive.org/dandiset/000020/, also in https://github.com/dandisets/000020).
+This file is generated with a custom script calling the DANDI (https://dandiarchive.org) APIs to access the DANDISET 000020 (https://doi.org/10.48324/dandi.000020/0.210913.1639).
 This script leverages the `dandi-cli` tool (10.5281/zenodo.3692138) to access raw EP data for each cell and compute EP features.

+Credits:  Allen Institute for Brain Science (2020).
+Patch-seq recordings from mouse visual cortex.
+Available from https://dandiarchive.org/dandiset/000020/ and https://github.com/dandisets/000020.
+Primary publication: Gouwens, N. W., Sorensen, S. A., Baftizadeh, F., Budzillo, A., Lee, B. R., Jarsky, T., ... & Zeng, H. (2020).
+Integrated morphoelectric and transcriptomic classification of cortical GABAergic cells.
+Cell, 183(4), 935-953, https://doi.org/10.1016/j.cell.2020.09.057.

 * The file reporting the metadata of the dataset, connecting EP and transcriptomic IDs of cells: